 If a proposed income qualification criteria differs from those used in Low-Income Programs approved prior to 2024, such as 200% of the FPG, the Company's filing shall: (a) explain the rationale for changing the proposed income qualification eligibility criteria, (b) explain how it will increase opportunities for the Company's low-income customers to participate in DSM or EE programs, and (c) address any potential impacts on existing Low-Income Programs and Measures and the customers they target.
-If the proposed income qualification criteria include provisions that are intended to target or have the effect of targeting a significant number of customers that are above 200% of the FPG, the Company's filing shall: (a) demonstrate that exceeding 200% of the FPG or other eligibility thresholds contained in existing approved Low-Income Programs will allow the Company to utilize available government funding opportunities aimed to assist low-income customers; and (b) explain how increasing the applicable thresholds will not decrease opportunities for customers at or below 200% of the FPG to participate in DSM or EE programs. ¶ vintage year beginning with 2025: (a) the number of premises/customers that participated in one of the Company's low income programs; (b) the energy and capacity savings achieved through each low income program; (c) the total revenue requirement (program costs, net lost revenues, and PPI/PRI) included in the Rider associated with low income programs; (d) the impact to the average residential customer's bill of providing low-income DSM/EE programs to low income customers; (e) the system benefits generated by the energy and capacity savings associated with low income programs; and (f) the actual UCT cost effectiveness score produced during the vintage year.
+If the proposed income qualification criteria include provisions that are intended to target or have the effect of targeting a significant number of customers that are above 200% of the FPG, the Company's filing shall: (a) demonstrate that exceeding 200% of the FPG or other eligibility thresholds contained in existing approved Low-Income Programs will allow the Company to utilize available government funding opportunities aimed to assist low-income customers; and (b) explain how increasing the applicable thresholds will not decrease opportunities for customers at or below 200% of the FPG to participate in DSM or EE programs. ¶

+Beginning with the Company's 2026 annual DSM/EE rider filing, the Company shall include an exhibit clearly showing the following for each 2025: number beginning with vintage vear (a) the premises/customers that participated in one of the Company's low income programs; (b) the energy and capacity savings achieved through each low income program; (c) the total revenue requirement (program costs, net lost revenues, and PPI/PRI) included in the Rider associated with low income programs; (d) the impact to the average residential customer's bill of providing low-income DSM/EE programs to low income customers; (e) the system benefits generated by the energy and capacity savings associated with low income programs; and (f) the actual UCT cost effectiveness score produced during the vintage year. ¶